-If you are certain there is enough water for you, cautiously head in a South westerly direction (from the tide gauge) and pick up the buoyage, starting with the green number one and the red number two.
+If you are certain there is enough water for you, cautiously head in a South westerly direction and pick up the buoyage, starting with the green number one and the red number two (both of which are lit).
 The buoys are spherical with top marks.
 The Greens have odd numbers and the Reds have even numbers.
 This can be the confusing part, as when the tide is in and the Sands covered it is easy to misinterpret this buoyage.
 Providing you follow the numbers all will be well, pay no attention to yellow buoys.

 The shallowest narrowest part is covered by the first three green and red buoys, after this it deepens out swinging southwards and running parallel to the beach.